 Michael Pettis and Matthew Klein have documented these arrangements in their recent book Trade Wars are Class Wars.
 In their study discussion of China, Pettis and Klein demonstrated that China’s stabilization of its exchange rate in 1994 kept Chinese wages lower than productivity, allowing for the creation of a long-term trade surplus.
 And as Victor Shih has shown, this decision was part of a political push to stem inflation in the face of rising consumer demands and the previous decades’ high investment into the country’s Special Economic Zones.
 Recently, to sustain this set-up, Chinese authorities seem to be borrowing from the West and encouraging Chinese workers to invest in housing so as to avoid an increase in spending on non-durable goods and services that would threaten the export-driven model and bring back the specter of inflation.

 Similar policies were pursued by Germany after unification.
 Due to the traumas of the 1920s, Germany has largely avoided the inflation that plagued other industrialized economies.
 A system of sectoral capital-management bargaining and aggressive anti-inflationary policy by the Bundesbank helped West Germany avoid the stagflation of the 1970s by aggressively holding down both the capital and labor shares.
 However, the same was not true for Communist East Germany.
 Many observers believed that German unification would necessitate inflationary consequences as the East German economy’s repressed inflation would come into the open.
 However, German authorities instead fought inflation by virtually halting economic growth.
-In 1998, German authorities launched the Hartz Reforms to make the German economy competitive by lowering wages and pushing part-time work.
+From 2003 to 2005, the German government passed a series of reforms known as the Hartz Reforms to make the German economy competitive by lowering wages and pushing part-time work.
 Conveniently, this slashing of the labor share came at the same time as Germany entered the Euro, preventing poorer economies in southern Europe from protecting their domestic markets from a flood of German imports.

 The surpluses of exporting countries were sustained at the expense of the American tradeable goods sector and its high paying jobs, thereby continuing to suppress inflation.
 In turn, however, exporters needed to purchase assets with their dollar-denominated receipts.
 The American financial sector was more than happy to provide them, financing the consumer credit that made the cycle possible.
 The demand for dollar assets in the mid-2000s helped fuel the American housing boom that ended in 2008.
 This cycle of funding and asset distribution connects “money manager capitalism” with “asset capitalism” and is the reason for its durability despite its financial instability.